lifecinemas/misopack1_beta/README.md

 Miso's first racepack map project for the µps japro server on JK:JA

-WARNING: RANT ABOUT CERTAIN MAP (1/7/2018)
-Alright, so after lots of trial and error testing with strangeland, I decided to start it from scratch all over again and carefully do the work on it in case if the broken texture issue was my fault.
-And it turns out that it is just the way that the map is designed.
-I guess the problem does not exist on q3 but exists on jk2/jka.
-I decided to scrap strangeland from rp6 and I replaced it with lovedae.
-If anyone wants to work on strangeland and try and test it themselves, I included the .map file, and all the other appropriate textures/shaders should be in here as well.
-Should definitely go through this at some point and remove the unused textures/shaders because I'm sure there are quite a few of them.

 CURRENT ISSUE(S):
+* `strangeland` exterior needs to be fully caulked...realized I am not good at doing this.
+Maybe I'm doing it improperly.
+But a majority of it is finished.
+Also they need to be switched to structural brushes.
 * Need to go through and remove unused textures / shaders to save space.
-* Seems I am losing some fps; not sure what needs to be changed/what textures should be changed to structural.
-* `lovedae` exterior textures need to be worked on to add more caulking.
+* added haste to `cuddles-9` but it appears that it is "too fast" for the course, but some people say it is too slow without it.
+So, can't find that right speed in the middle. (only applies to /move cpm & q3)
 * Some of the tele doors appear to be darker than the rest of the tele doors.
+But the strange part is that they look better on a vanilla install of jamp rather than my EternalJK, where the source of my mapmaking is.
 * pk3 file is way too large (almost 80MB).
 Need to find a way to reduce filesize.
 Possibly change texture directories / compress them.

 LATEST CHANGES:
 * `1/7/2018`
-* added `lovedae` course
+* finally added `strangeland` course without it glitching out.
+Removed all the textures in the area where it was being caused and built it by scratch.
 * `1/6/2018:`
 * fixed missing textures in `cuddles-9`.
 One had to be switched from .tga to .jpg in the shader file, and the other had to be resized to 256x256.
 * added `cuddles-9` course